Sinova/Collisions/README.md

 It is also possible to skip the broad-phase search entirely and call `collides()` directly on two bodies.

 > **Note:** Skipping the broad-phase search is not recommended.
-When testing for collisions against large numbers of bodies, performing a broad-phase search using a BVH is _much_ more efficient.
+When testing for collisions against large numbers of bodies, performing a broad-phase search using a Bvh is _much_ more efficient.

 ```JavaScript
 if(polygon.collides(line)) {